betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 - **no incoming data packets**, or that the receiver is sending **failsafe mode** or **frame dropped** packets, for more than 100ms, or
 - **_invalid pulse length_** data on any flight channel for more than 300ms (PPM receivers only)

 `RXLOSS` should be displayed in the warnings field of the OSD when signal loss is detected.
 This is an 'early warning' of significant packet loss - an indicator that the link is in a bad way.
-The `RXLOSS` message will be held for one second, even if the signal loss is brief.
+The `RXLOSS` message will be held for half a second (100ms in `RACE_PRO` builds, one second in 4.4), even if the signal loss is brief.
 During this time, the quad will not respond to arming commands, for safety reasons.

 When the FC decides that signal loss has occurred, the values on the bad channels, or on all channels for total packet loss, will be held at their last received value for 300ms from the last known good data.

+If valid incoming data is detected during the signal validation period, the signal is considered 'normal' again, the signal loss detection timers are reset.

 After 300ms with no valid data, the previously held values are replaced with Stage 1 failsafe values, and we enter Stage 1 Failsafe.

-If valid incoming data is detected during the signal validation period, the signal is considered 'normal' again, the signal loss detection timers are reset.

 When a failsafe switch is enabled, and Failsafe is set to use Stage 1, the flight channels (Roll, Pitch, Yaw and Throttle), but not the auxiliary channels, are immediately set to Stage 1 values, without any delay.